-For many years, community leaders’ primary approach to growing their local economy has been through industrial attraction, looking for a large employer that wanted to move to their community.
-Some cities, towns, counties and regions have begun to realize that there are other strategies to grow their economy—helping their existing businesses grow.
-In some communities this approach has become known as economic gardening, an entrepreneurial approach to economic development.
+Small businesses are the primary driver of job growth in Indiana.
+In fact, existing second stage businesses generated 36%* of all new jobs in Indiana between 2010 and 2015.
+Traditionally community leaders’ primary approach to growing their local economy has been through industrial attraction, looking for a large employer that wanted to move to their community.
+Economic Gardening recognizes that there are other highly-effective strategies to grow their economy—helping their existing businesses grow.
+Economic Gardening is an entrepreneurial approach to economic development.
 It assumes that an economy can be grown from the inside, when local companies grow.
-To help companies grow, the community provides sophisticated information and services that improve the natural entrepreneurial process.
-Economic Gardening was created in Littleton, Colorado, in 1987 where the job base has grown from 15,000 to over 30,000.
+To help companies grow, the community provides sophisticated data and targeted services that improve the natural entrepreneurial process.
+Economic Gardening was created by Chris Gibbons in Littleton, Colorado, in 1987 and is implemented by the Edward Lowe Foundation in 25 states across the United States.

-Susan is a team leader for the PCRD Economic Gardening Team.
-Susan serves as the liaison between participating companies and the rest of the team.
-Susan has a vast amount of experience working with entrepreneurs and business leaders from a variety of industries.
-Susan also directs the Hoosier Heartland Small Business Development Center and can call upon those resources as needed to assist companies.
+Julie is a team leader for the PCRD Economic Gardening Team.
+Julie serves as the liaison between participating companies and the rest of the team.
+Julie has a vast amount of experience working with entrepreneurs and business leaders from a variety of industries.
+Before joining PCRD, Julie was the Southeast Regional Director for the Indiana Small Business Development Center, and was involved with management, business development, training and sales.

 Indraneel Kumar, GIS Analyst

 Indraneel contributions to the team are to perform geographic analysis of markets and assets including location analytics for businesses.
 He has a significant amount of experience in GIS and spatial analyses focusing on community and economic development.